City to review off-street parking regulations

 -- Appointing J.D.
 Hanson to a seat on the Madison Parks and Recreation Board.

--- Authorizing the mayor to sign a second amendment to a professional services agreement with Banner Associates Inc. regarding the city’s water system improvement project.
+-- Authorizing the mayor to sign a second amendment to a professional services agreement with Banner Associates Inc. regarding Madison's water system improvement project.

 -- Authorizing the mayor to sign two professional services agreements with Banner Associates for the city's sanitary-sewer and storm-sewer improvement projects.